Affordable wedding venues for big impact

 • Accommodation for 12 guests, with more options closeby

-• Civil and religious ceremonies hosted
+• Civil and religious ceremonies

 • Traditional on-site restaurant optional but external caterers also allowed